nnirror/wax/README.md

 Applies a band-pass filter to `signal in`.
 - `cutoff` controls the center frequency of the filter.
 - `q` controls the resonance of the filter at the cutoff.

+## change
+Compares the current sample with the previous sample value in the signal and returns 1 if the current sample value increased, -1 if it decreased, and 0 if it stayed the same.

 ## clip
 Clips any values in `signal in 1` below `minimum` or above `maximum` to be equal to `minimum` and `maximum`, respectively.